electronicarts/fonttik/README.md

 TinEye has been created as a CMake project and can be compiled in any C++ compatible system.
 There are various subprojects, all of them compile their necessary inter-project dependencies as well:
 - TinEyeLib: Logical backend for TinEye, has everything needed for analysis.
 - TinEyeApp: Standard TinEye executable, connects to TinEyeLib.
-- TinEyeApp_MT: CPU multithreaded TinEye executable, it'll run on as many cores as available in the system.
+- TinEyeApp_MT: CPU multithreaded TinEye executable, it'll run on as many cores as available in the system by default.
+Number of threads can be configured with the `-t` parameter.
 - TinEyeLib.Benchmarks: Multithreading benchmarks for different TinEye operations
 - TinEyeLib.Tests: All of the acceptance, integration and unit tests for the TinEye code.
 Any change to the code must pass or update these tests.